LeviMSmith/voyages-and-verve/README.md

 `cmake --build ./build`

-Now the executable is build in, likely, build/yellow-copper
+Now the executable is built in, likely, build/voyages-and-verve

 ## Progam structure